-I have mentioned many times that I do most of my training solo.
+I do most of my training solo.

 One advantage of this is that it gives me a lot of time to think.

-From a real person, who has run many miles in that temperature IN those clothes, not just stepped outside and thought, “hmmm, well this feels like….”
+From a real person, who has run many miles in that temperature IN those clothes, not just stepped outside and thought, “Hmmm, well this feels like….”

-I thought it would be helpful to note down what what to wear for cold weather running at each temperature.
+I thought it would be helpful to note down what to wear for cold weather running at each temperature.

 This is by no means telling you what to do, but just giving you recommendations on what I find to be the most comfortable at 5 degree differences, so first, you have to know how cold is it in your area.